Apaczer/uae4all/README.md

 This revision replaces FAME m68k emulation library with UAE core.
 Major advantages would be wider game compatibility, however some games may produce fps drawback due to UAE being less optimized.

 ### Changelog:
+**UAE4ALL rev. 1.2**
+- added extra "2MB RAM" option in menu (increased memory to enable extra features in particural games)
+- added virtual buttons mapping to L2/R2 and L3/R3 (more keyboard bindings at your will)
+- enabled Music in menu (via SDL_mixer, probably no in-game performance impact)

+**UAE4ALL rev. 1.1a**
+- added small LOG warning about missing `kick.rom` file when not provided in `/mnt/.uae4all` dir

 **UAE4ALL rev. 1.1**
 - the "Status bar" option is now visible in main menu and uae4all.cfg file ( ``STATUS_BAR 0`` or ``-1``)
 - added hotkeys to increase/decrease "Throttle" (SELECT+X/Y)